You may face a situation where your home has suffered damages from a storm - or has flooded - and becomes uninhabitable.

 - Sanitary facilities, such as toilets, showers or baths.

-If you're unsure of exactly how your policy provider defines uninhabitable conditions check the small print of your policy.
-Definitions can vary between home insurance companies.
+If you're unsure of exactly how your insurer defines uninhabitable conditions check the terms and conditions of your policy.

 Your insurance policy should enable you to get on with your daily life and minimise the effects of any disruption.